-Master of Science in Rehabilitation Counseling
+Master of Science in Clinical Rehabilitation and Mental Health Counseling

-Dr. Carol Rankin, Coordinator, Rehabilitation Counseling Program
+Dr. Jenelle Pitt, Coordinator, Rehabilitation Counseling Program

-The program is ranked among the top 13 in the country by the U.S. News and World Report
+The program is ranked among the top 25 in the country by the U.S. News and World Report

 and is accredited by the Council on Rehabilitation Education (CORE).
 Students are